-- Third-party verification must be obtained from an individual identified by the family who is competent to make the determination.
-A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act] - BHA must request only information that is necessary to evaluate the disability-related need for the accommodation.
-BHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - If the accommodation is for an additional bedroom (e.g. for a live-in attendant or storage of medical equipment), BHA will perform a field inspection to verify the use of the additional bedroom for the intended purpose during the annual housing quality standards inspection. - If the accommodation is for an additional bedroom (e.g. for storage of medical equipment), BHA will perform a home visit to verify the use of the additional bedroom for the intended purpose initially during the request period, then subsequently during the annual housing quality standards inspection.
+- Third-party verification highly preferred from an individual identified by the family who is competent to make the determination.
+A doctor or other medical professional, a peer support group, a non-medical service agency, or a reliable third party who is in a position to know about the individual's disability may provide verification of a disability [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act]. - BHA must request only information that is necessary to evaluate the disability-related need for the accommodation.
+BHA will not inquire about the nature or extent of any disability. - Medical records will not be accepted or retained in the participant file. - If the accommodation is for an additional bedroom (for storage of medical equipment), BHA will perform a home visit to verify the use of the additional bedroom for the intended purpose initially during the request period, then subsequently during the annual housing quality standards inspection. - If the accommodation is for an additional bedroom (for a live-in aide), BHA will perform a home visit and require reasonable documentation from the "aide" (90-days after approval, and subsequently during the annual recertification), to verify residency in the assisted unit as the sole place of residency.

-2-II.E.
+2-III.E.
 APPROVAL/DENIAL OF A REQUESTED ACCOMMODATION [Joint Statement of the Departments of HUD and Justice: Reasonable Accommodations under the Fair Housing Act].